 “The gifts of God’s grace are spread abundantly among the just and unjust in ways that support and enhance the lives of all.” “… even where wisdom and morality, justice and beauty exist in fragments or in corrupted form, the believer should recognize these as qualities that, in Christ, find their complete and perfect expression.
 The qualities nonbelievers possess as well as the accomplishments they achieve may not be righteous in an eschatological sense, but they should be celebrated all the same because they are gifts of God’s grace” (“To Change the World: The Irony, Tragedy, and Possibility of Christianity in the Late Modern World”).

-In our form of government, all citizens should be permitted to bring their beliefs, morals and values to the table for debate.
+In our form of government in the US, all citizens should be permitted to bring their beliefs, morals and values to the table for debate.
 Those who try to marginalize the voice of Christians (or any voices) betray the principles upon which this nation was founded.
 Our calling must include robust, diverse and respectful dialogue and we must not shy from this on a misguided notion of higher spiritual concerns.

 Even when God’s people lived under pagan dictatorship, God instructed them to “seek the peace and prosperity of the city to which I have carried you into exile.
 Pray to the Lord for it, because if it prospers, you too will prosper” (Jeremiah 29:7).